 OpenTMS meets this requirement.
 OpenTMS will provide the user the ability to set their user preferences to filter alerts and notifications.
-The filters will include device, type of device, time of day, jurisdiction, and geographic area.
+The filters will include type of device and jurisdiction.

 4.14.3.1.5.
 Users shall be able to set alert and notification filters based on geographic area as an option.